 Following on from a communication received from DWP we can now confirm that we have been successful in reaching the next stage of the bid process for Work and Health Programme opportunities in the following Contract Package Area (CPA) Lots:

-We will be in touch with partners over the coming weeks with an update on your ITT submissions for the partnership opportunities in these lots.
+We have now been in touch with partners with updates on ITT submissions for the partnership opportunities in these lots.

 Stage 1 bids are in

 On 3 March, after months of preparation, we submitted our Stage 1 bids to the DWP to deliver the Work and Health Programme in three areas – the North East, the South and Wales.
 Each bid included written responses to a number of evaluation questions as well as our proposed solutions to a number of case study scenarios.
 These scenarios represented some of the customer groups Work and Health Programme will support in to work – people with disabilities, the long term unemployed and other disadvantaged groups.